luvpreetsingh/luvpreetsingh.github.io/_posts/2017-07-07-nginx-to-rsyslog.markdown

     $ sudo apt-get install rsyslog-mmnormalize rsyslog-elasticsearch

 By this way, you can add any module you want.
-I will explain the functioning of these modules later.
+But we only need these 2.

 * * *